10 Crazy Cures for the Black Death

 In an even more religious world than today, it comes as no surprise that most people turned to religion.
 Some people believed that the dreaded disease was a punishment from God, and others thought that God was testing them.
 When the plague spread to the Middle East, Muslims were told to sit back and suck it up because it was God’s will.

-This remedy actually has a touch of sense to it: potentially disease-fighting moulds, yeasts and other cultures would have thrived in the syrup and matured over time.
-But we can only wonder who thought of this in the first place, and how on earth the victims managed to swallow.
+This remedy actually has a touch of sense to it: potentially disease-fighting molds, yeasts and other cultures would have thrived in the syrup and matured over time.
+But we can only wonder who thought of this in the first place, and how on Earth the victims managed to swallow.

 Bloodletting was popular all over Europe during this time, and it was used to cure everything from gout to goiter.
 If you were lucky, you could afford to have leeches do all the hard work for you.
 Leeches were actually a fairly painless method of blood-letting.
 But most people could not afford them, and had to go with the age-old method of cutting the skin open.